- 1.No license is required to become a certified life coach in Pennsylvania — certification is voluntary but recommended for credibility

 Affiliate link · We may earn a commission at no extra cost to you

-How to Become a Life Coach in Pennsylvania
+How to Become a Certified Life Coach in Pennsylvania

 Pennsylvania does not currently have dedicated in-state ICF-accredited coach training programs, but its proximity to New York City provides access to programs like Symbiosis Coaching (classes on New York time) and NYU's coaching certificate.
 Nationally accredited online programs like iPEC serve the state.